imemix/imemix.github.io/README.md

 - HYPRLAND, XFCE and i3 does not work
 - SUDO does not work by default

+# Important sudoers
+- to sudo on all managers
 ```bash
 $ su -
 ```